Dolphin Class

 Local Memories, Broadening Horizons

-The teaching team in Dolphin class are Miss Clarke and Mrs Shakeshaft.
+The teaching team in Dolphin class are Miss Clarke, Mrs Enefer and Miss Moseley.

 We also have subject specialists teaching some areas of the curriculum (Mrs Furnell teaches Music every week; Mrs Morrell leads P.E. every week).